seanreed1111/sql-recipes/recipes.md

 ---
 2-1.
 Summarizing the Values in a Column
 Problem
 You need to summarize data in a column in some way.
-For example, you have been asked to report on the average salary paid per employee, as well as the total salary budget, number of employees, highest and lowest earners, and more.
+For example, you have been asked to report on the average salary paid per employee, as well as the total salary budget, number of employee, highest and lowest earners, and more.

 Solution
-You don’t need to calculate a total and count the number of employees separately to determine the average salary.
+You don’t need to calculate a total and count the number of employee separately to determine the average salary.
 The AVG function calculates average salary for you, as shown in the next SELECT statement.

-select avg(salary) from hr.employees;
+SELECT avg(salary) FROM employee;
 AVG(SALARY)
 6473.36449
-Note there is no WHERE clause in our recipe, meaning all rows in the HR.EMPLOYEES table are assessed to calculate the overall average for the table’s rows.
+Note there is no WHERE clause in our recipe, meaning all rows in the employee table are assessed to calculate the overall average for the table’s rows.
 Functions such as AVG are termed aggregate functions, and there are many such functions at your disposal.